StackVista/stackstate-docs/setup/agent/centos.md

 - Hosts, processes and containers.
 - Telemetry for hosts, processes and containers
 - For OS versions with a Network Tracer: Network connections between processes and containers including network traffic telemetry.
+See the [supported Linux versions](#supported-linux-versions) for details.

 The Agent can also be configured to run checks that [integrate StackState with external systems](/stackpacks/integrations/).